Retailers swallow online food cost to lock in shoppers

 "As we start to add additional items or additional products to each of those deliveries, the economics become incredibly compelling for us but also a much more compelling offer for customers," Terrell said.

-It's a service that would make customers take notice, said Helen Merriot, head of consultancy Accenture's retail practise in Britain.
+It's a service that would make customers take notice, said Helen Merriot, head of consultancy Accenture's retail practice in Britain.

 "If they could combine food and non-food and do that in a really efficient way, using their own supply chain in a joined-up way to get that to the customer when the customer wants it, it would be really powerful," Merriot said.